DataFire/Integrations/integrations/generated/callfire/README.md

 * output [KeywordLease](#keywordlease)

 ### updateKeywordLease
 Updates a keyword lease.
 Turns the autoRenew on/off.
+Configure double opt in feature.
+Add/remove contact list from keyword.

 ```js